Home » Rome » Pantheon Rome tour

 Pantheon’s Portico

-During your visit to Pantheon Rome, the first feature you spot is the beautiful portico in the front, supported by sixteen columns.
+During your visit to Pantheon Rome, the first feature you spot is the beautiful front portico supported by sixteen columns.

 The capitals (decorative top of the column) and bases were carved from white Greek marble.